The 15 Best Note Taking Apps for 2020

 10. Dropbox Paper

 This app is a favorite among groups for its collaborative features.
-It allows you to remotely edit a project proposal in real time and organize the results of your team's meetings and brainstorming sessions.
+It allows you to remotely edit a project proposal in real-time and organize the results of your team's meetings and brainstorming sessions.

 You get a heads up if someone's reading or working on a document, and which part.
 All your tasks can be consolidated, automatically updating the document when you've ticked off a completed task.

-Whether you are a student, someone working in the corporate world, or a professional needing the perfectly tool to help you stay organized, this app is perfect for you.
+Whether you are a student, someone working in the corporate world, or a professional needing the perfect tool to help you stay organized, this app is perfect for you.
 Aside from the basic note-taking features seen in other apps, it allows you to present your ideas in beautiful ways.

-When you want no-frills note taking, this app fits the bill.
+When you want no-frills note-taking, this app fits the bill.
 It is an easy and efficient way to capture your thoughts and keep your ideas.
 This tool also allows for collaboration and sharing of your notes.

 The notes you write are automatically stored in the cloud so you can access it at any time on any device.